 This game provides examples of:

 Absurdly Low Level Cap: The level cap is 15.
 You'll more than likely hit that by the time you reach Canada, and if you don't, then the enemies in Canada will give so much experience that it's impossible not to.

 Absurdly Spacious Sewer: For such a small mountain town, South Park has a very large sewer system with a healthy homeless population.

 Actually Four Mooks: Inverted with the Mongolian Horde boss.
-What appears to be four Mongolian warriors on horses turns out to be one large single target in battle.
+What appears to be five Mongolian warriors on horses turns out to be one large single target in battle.

 Mr. Kim and his war dance.
 In the episode it's from it was a silly joke and all it did was distract Kim while the Mongolians blew up his wall.
 Here it will end any non-boss encounter.

 Adults Are Useless: This was always the norm in the show, but the game takes it to ridiculous heights.
 Trained soldiers with machine guns are quickly and hilariously slaughtered by the zombie Nazi fetuses, but The New Kid and his buddies managed to beat the monsters with toy weapons.

 Anal Probing: In his first night at South Park, the New Kid is abducted by aliens alongside Randy and undergoes this.
 Thanks to his immense control over his sphincter muscles, he manages to break free and gains an anal probe that allows him to interface with alien technology.

 Apathetic Citizens: As is par for the course in South Park, everyone just goes about their business as Nazi zombies eat everyone.
 They seem more interested in their phones.